Ditectrev/PRINCE2-Agile-Foundation-Tests-Exams-Questions-Answers/README.md

 ### Which TWO are the purposes of a highlight report?

-- [ ] To describe the MoSCoW priority of user stories..
+- [ ] To describe the MoSCoW priority of user stories.
-- [ ] To summarize the status of a work package..
+- [ ] To summarize the status of a work package.
-- [x] To summarize the stage status..
+- [x] To summarize the stage status.
 - [ ] To report any potential issues and risks.

 **[⬆ Back to Top](#table-of-contents)**